eweser/eweser-db/packages/db/README.md

 - [ ] make 2 servers and federate them.
 Figure out a federation-as-backup strategy for users, for example inviting another of our accounts as a listener to each of your rooms.
 - [ ] “Joins” or aggregation searches across collections. e.g. select all documents in the `notes` collection that have a ref to a document in the `flashcards` collection.
 - [ ] Stress testing. warnings about room or document size limits
+- [ ] **offline mode:** offline first - allow interacting with app before ever signed up or logged in.
+This might just need to be an example, not db feature.
+Might need to add an 'initialValues' option to create and connect room.